nickleus27/hand_up/README.md

 10. To run while in directory use command:
 11.  npx react-native run-ios (for ios)
 12.  npx react-native run-android (for android)

-Purpose: an app to help people find resources in a situation of being without job or house: examples: soup kitchens, shelters, work agencies, government resources, etc.

-Current State of App: App will give notifications and directions of upcoming requested resource events.

-Goals and Knowledge learned:
-1. Create layout: scrollview, navigation to multiple screens, text entry, and buttons.
-2. Create a database: Preloaded sql database.
-3. Create local push notifications: ios and android.

-Related Projecsts:
-1. Web Crawler in python to scrape information for SQL database from the internet